pivotal/docs-tap/vscode-extension/usage.md

 ---
-title: Using Tanzu Developer Tools for Visual Studio Code
+title: Using VMware Tanzu Developer Tools for Visual Studio Code
-subtitle: Using Tanzu Developer Tools for Visual Studio Code
+subtitle: Using VMware Tanzu Developer Tools for Visual Studio Code
 weight: 2
 ---

-This topic explains how to use the Tanzu Developer Tools extension for Visual Studio Code.
+This topic explains how to use the VMware Tanzu Developer Tools for Visual Studio Code.
 For a more detailed step-by-step walk-through, see [Getting Started instructions](../getting-started.md).

 # Usage